-Exciting professional news can spice up a day in the office – be it about a quantum leap, new way of working or a project of the lifetime.
-Well, here we have something: A Tekla-led research project has created a new concept of managing building information models.
+Exciting professional news can spice up a day in the office – be it about a quantum leap, a new way of working or a project of a lifetime.
+Well, here' something exciting from Tekla: A Tekla-led research project has created a new concept of managing building information models.
 SH Structures created giant horse sculptures (see right) and Arup works on Project OVE, 170-meter virtual replication of human body.
 Also, BIM now fits into your pocket with Tekla Field3D.

-Then there is football: You want all the excitement of the game as a spectator, but none if you are building a major stadium.
-There is a time when predictability on a football stadium is better than surprises, close calls and excitement.
+Then there is football: You want all the excitement of the game as a spectator, but not if you are building a major stadium.
+There is a time when predictability in a football stadium is better than surprises, close calls and excitement.
 Scroll down for more.